luciana-lab/sports_cli/README.md

 ## Contributing

 This project is intended to be a safe and welcoming space for collaboration.
-Bug reports and pull requests are welcome on GitHub at https://github.com/luciana-lab/sports_cli.
+Bug reports and pull requests are welcome on GitHub at [Luciana GitHub Profile](https://github.com/luciana-lab).

 ## License